CloudNationHQ/az-cn-module-tf-sa/README.md

 Using a dedicated module, we've developed a naming convention for resources that's based on specific regular expressions for each type, ensuring correct abbreviations and offering flexibility with multiple prefixes and suffixes

 Full examples detailing all usages, along with integrations with dependency modules, are located in the examples directory

+To integrate seamlessly with the enterprise scale's centrally managed private dns zones within a connectivity subscription, you can employ the private dns submodule, designed to work effectively with an aliased provider.

 ## Authors